← All posts

 How to negotiate equity and stock options in a job offer

-The four types of equity
+What are the four types of equity compensation?

 RSUs (Restricted Stock Units) are the simplest.
 The company promises to give you shares of stock on a set schedule, usually over four years.
 You don't pay anything to get them.
 When they vest, you own the shares and can sell them immediately if the company is public.